 Being just pretty and white doesn’t always make for the best spokesperson I don’t think.

-“One of the best things about my job, [and particularly my] role as a Make Up For Ever ambassador, is more free highlighter!
-Honestly though, people want to see diversity in beauty ads; they respond well to it.
+“One of the best things about my job [and particularly my] role as a Make Up For Ever ambassador, is more free highlighter!
+Honestly, though, people want to see diversity in beauty ads; they respond well to it.
 I think our campaigns have had a positive impact on the beauty world.
-I was at a party recently where everyone from execs to beauty bloggers like Manny Gutierrez were telling me how inspirational my work with Make Up For Ever has been.
-It feels good to be recognized, valued, respected, and to have my story honored just as much as my face.
+I was at a party recently where everyone from execs to beauty bloggers like Manny Gutierrez was telling me how inspirational my work with Make Up For Ever has been.
+It feels good to be recognized, valued, respected, and to have my story honored just as much as my face.”

-“Every morning I wash my face with warm water.
+“Every morning, I wash my face with warm water.
 I tone and cleanse using Paula’s Choice Skin Balancing range.
-I moisturize with Nia24 Skin Strengthening Complex ($93) and for sun protection, Estée Lauder Crescent White Full Cycle Brightening UV Protector SPF 50 ($43).
-At night I’ll cleanse and tone with the same products, then I’ll usually apply a retinol serum like SkinMedica Retinol Complex ($93), Replenix Dermal Restructuring ($120) for moisture, and twice a week I’ll do a mask like Clinique Even Better Moisture Mask ($32).
+I moisturize with Nia24 Skin Strengthening Complex ($71) and for sun protection, Estée Lauder Crescent White Full Cycle Brightening UV Protector SPF 50 ($83).
+At night, I’ll cleanse and tone with the same products, then I’ll usually apply a retinol serum like SkinMedica Retinol Complex ($78) and Replenix Dermal Restructuring ($96) for moisture.
 I’m kind of a skincare junkie.

 “I can’t live without Pantene Pro-V Expert Collection Advanced Keratin Repair Conditioner.
 I’m a Kentucky-fried blonde—I need a good, rich conditioner, and I have searched the seas!
 I also take biotin and silica for hair growth, and that makes the brows thicker too.
-Make Up For Ever’s Brow Liner ($23), which comes in five different shades, kind of kills it for me.
+Make Up For Ever Brow Liner, which comes in five different shades, kind of kills it for me.
 I keep my lips hydrated with Replenix CF Green Tea Antioxidant Moisturizing Lotion ($44).”